 Interesting and smooth transitions, animated text and design elements, and a combination of photography or video with line work, color blocking and text callouts make this piece easy to consume and easy to digest.
 What's more, it leaves a viewer feeling satisfied with the information they were given.

-The House of Animation
+The 5 Main Styles of Animation

 Animation has been a part of our culture since the early 1900s and has taken on many forms.
 From its original format as tediously hand drawn cell animation, to the vivid and detailed 3D computer generated animation that’s most prominent today, artists have found new and exciting ways to bring their ideas and stories to life.